plawhatre/Google-Traveler/README.md

 # Google-Traveler
  Objective - Generate ranking of tourist attractions based on both rating and reviews and to provide a field on which results are sorted and can be observed visually.

+ ##### Cities for which the data is available
+ * Hong Kong
+ * Macau
+ * Seoul
+ * Gyeongju
+ * Busan

+ ##### Fields on which results can be sorted
+* Final Rank
+* Name
+* Ratings
+* Reviews
+* Combined Score - multiply
+* Combined Score - weighted sum
+* Combined Score - rank
+* Combined Score - geometric mean
+* Combined Score - add & scaled
+* Combined Score - borda count
+* Combined Score - principle component analysis

 ### How to use the repo
 First, clone the repo and run `make venv`.
 Following which